chrisha257/chrisha257/README.md

 ## HELLO WORLD

- - hello world!
+ - Hello world!
- - my name is chris ha from Republic of KOREA
+ - My name is chris ha from Republic of KOREA
  - I'm learning about data science.
  - Nice to see you~